-Courses for the early childhood bilingual/ESL certificate consist of CHLD C432 Family and Culture, EDUC T408 Foundations of American Schooling and Bilingual Education, as well as the courses required for the master's degree specialization in bilingual/ESL.
-See pages 28, 34, and 37-38 for course descriptions.
+Courses for the early childhood bilingual/ESL certificate consist of CHLD C432 Family and Culture, EDUC T408 Foundations of American Schooling and Bilingual Education, as well as the courses required for the master's degree concentration in bilingual/ESL.
+See pages 27, 33, and 36-37 for course descriptions.

-Infant specialist certificate courses INF 1390 Infant/Toddler Growth and Development: Typical and Atypical (3 credit hours)
+Infant specialist certificate courses INF I390 Infant/Toddler Growth and Development: Typical and Atypical (3 credit hours)